is-a-dev/register/.github/comments/merged.md

 ---

-**Need help with your domain?** If you are having trouble setting up your domain, please [create an issue](https://github.com/is-a-dev/register/issues/new/choose) and we will try and help you as soon as possible!
+**Need help with your domain?** If you have troubles setting up your domain, please [create an issue](https://github.com/is-a-dev/register/issues/new/choose) and we will try and help you as soon as possible!

 **Made a mistake in the records?** Don't worry, you can create a new pull request with the corrections.